 Our BSW program is accredited by the Council on Social Work Education

-Our SW classes are scheduled to fit your lifestyle.
-Classes meet in late afternoon and some may also be offered as a hybrid or online class.
-In our small class sizes you get to know your professors who bring a broad range of professional knowledge and experiences to the classroom setting.
+The social work courses are designed and scheduled specifically to meet the needs of individuals who are balancing many responsibilities beyond just college.
+Classes meet in the late afternoon with some being offered in a hybrid or online format.
+Class sizes are kept small, fostering strong relationships between students and professors who bring a broad range of professional knowledge and experiences to the classroom setting.

 |Medical Social Worker|